-3.2.1 Monte Carlo simulation
+3.3 Monte Carlo simulation

-As the Lognormal model has been the most common in multifractal literature, we start our study from this model.
+As the log-normal model has been the most common in multifractal literature, we start our study from this model.
 For the Monte Carlo simulation we use the model introduced by Lombardo et al. (2012), which follows a disaggregation approach.
-In that respect it

-- resembles the discrete multifractal cascade models yet it is a fully consistent and fully controllable model, not affected by uncontrollable nonstationary issues that are typical in multifractal cascades.
+In that respect it resembles the discrete multifractal cascade models, yet it is not affected by uncontrollable nonstationary issues that are typical in these multifractal cascades.
 The model starts the generation from the coarsest scale and then disaggregates into finer scales applying a specific scale-dependent exponential transformation to the HKp in a way to preserve part of its scaling properties.
-For the - 10 Monte Carlo experiment we generate 30 000 time series with sample size $n = 2^{10} = 1024$, unit mean, standard deviation $\sigma = 1.29$ and H = 0.85.
-Later we will compare with the other models in a different setting, i.e. aggregating rather than disaggregating, using the same statistical properties (note that $\sigma = 1.29$ is the standard deviation of the Pareto type II with unit mean and tail index $\kappa = 0.2$). - The results of the Monte Carlo simulation experiment are depicted in Figs. 3-6.
+For the Monte Carlo experiment we generate 30 000 time series with sample size $n = 2^{10} = 1024$, unit mean, standard deviation $\sigma = 1.29$ and H = 0.85.
+Later we will compare with the other models in a different setting, i.e. aggregating rather than disaggregating, using the same statistical properties (note that $\sigma = 1.29$ is the standard deviation of the Pareto type II with unit mean and tail index $\kappa = 0.2$).

+The results of the Monte Carlo simulation experiment are depicted in Figs. 3-6.
 Specifically, Fig. 3 shows the probability distribution of the natural logarithm of the ratio of qth moment estimates to their expected values (i.e. the theoretical values, following Eq.
-9).
-It can be noticed that the information content of the sample moments strongly decreases when increasing the order q (i.e. the distribution is less concentrated around - 0): only low moments have reasonably low variation, all others vary within several orders of magnitude (notice that the horizontal axis is logarithmic and spans more than 10 orders of magnitude!).
+10).
+It can be noticed that the information content of the sample moments strongly decreases when increasing the order q (i.e. the distribution is less concentrated around 0): only low moments have reasonably low variation, all others vary within several orders of magnitude (notice that the horizontal axis is logarithmic and spans more than 10 orders of magnitude!).
 Despite the sample raw moment being an unbiased estimator of the true (population) raw moment, the probability distribution of the statistical estimator is very broad and skewed.
 This is particularly the case for high moments.
-Note - that the averaging scale Δ has negligible influence on the statistical characteristics of low moment estimators, while it slightly regularizes the behaviour of higher moment estimators.
+Note that the averaging scale Δ has negligible influence on the statistical characteristics of low moment estimators, while it slightly regularizes the behaviour of higher moment estimators.

-In addition, in Fig. 4 we show the empirical frequency distribution of the sample 5th moment estimated from Lognormal time series averaged locally over different timescales Δ .
+In addition, in Fig. 4 we show the empirical frequency distribution of the sample fifth moment estimated from lognormal time series averaged locally over different timescales Δ .
 Again here the bias is theoretically zero, but the most probable value of the moment estimate (the mode) is very different from its expected value.
-For exam-

-- 5 ple when $\Delta = 1$ (upper-left panel of Fig. 4), the mode of the distribution of $m_5^{(\Delta=1)}$ (green line) is almost two orders of magnitude less than the expected value (red line) and the probability of calculating from a unique sample a value equal to the mode is much greater (almost one order of magnitude) than the probability of obtaining the expected value itself.
-Recall that the expected value of the sample moment equals the true value - 10 of the moment, because of unbiasedness, but according to the distributions of Fig. 4 we can hardly expect the moment estimate from a unique sample to be close to this expected value.
+For example when $\Delta = 1$ (upper-left panel in Fig. 4), the mode of the distribution of $m_5^{(\Delta=1)}$ (green line) is almost two orders of magnitude less than the expected value (red line) and the probability of calculating from a unique sample a value equal to the mode is much greater (almost one order of magnitude) than the probability of obtaining the expected value itself.
+Recall that the expected value of the sample moment equals the true value of the moment, because of unbiasedness, but according to the distributions in Fig. 4 we can hardly expect the moment estimate from a unique sample to be close to this expected value.
 Increasing the averaging scale Δ reduces the difference between the mean and the mode.
-Nonetheless, this difference is still remarkable at large scales (see, e.g. lower-right panel of Fig. 4). - 15 The large difference between the mode and the expected value of the moment estimators is not the only problem.
-Another problem is the high estimation uncertainty.
-In order to illustrate the uncertainty in the moment estimation, Fig. 5 shows semilogarithmic plots of the prediction intervals of the sample moments, calculated from the Monte Carlo simulations, against the moment order, for various scales Δ .
-The logarithmic scale on the vertical axis highlights the huge variability of estimates when the order increases.
-Note that the mean of raw moments (i.e. the true expected value) - moves closer to the upper prediction limit for orders q > 3, thus making the use of high moments unreliable.
+Nonetheless, this difference is still remarkable at large scales (see e.g. lower-right panel in Fig. 4).